shikhar3295/adam2392.github.io/content/blog/coding/setting-up-virtualenv.md

         project_dir=$(get_project_name)
         cd ${root_dir}/${project_dir}

 Make sure you change 'root_dir' to the correct root directory of your projects.

 This assumes that your project directory files are all correspondingly named with your virtualenv.
+This is convenient for changing directory into your project directory automatically.

+## 2.

 # References: